Ukraine in the Eurovision Song Contest 2025: Performances

+Ziferblat took part in a technical rehearsal on 8 May and a dress rehearsal on 12 May.
+Through the director, major changes were made to the staging from the original Vidbir performance.
+Intense rehearsals were conducted both in person and online to ease logistical challenges due to having a team outside of Ukraine.
+One of the backing singers was Khrystyna Starykova, a participant at the 2025 Vidbir national selection.
+The performance was described as retro-style; bathed in soft pink light, a pair of giant wings unfurled at the climax.
+The LED walls contained pink and green graphics which matched the timing of the music.

+Ukraine performed in the first semi-final at position 5, after 's Melody and before 's KAJ.
+Ukraine qualified for the grand final, and it was later revealed that the country gained 137 points.
+In the grand final, Ukraine performed 7th in the running order, after Spain's Melody and before the 's Remember Monday.
+Ukraine gained 218 points, placing ninth in the final.

 Voting

 Below is a breakdown of points awarded by and to Ukraine in the first semi-final and in the final.
-Voting during the three shows involved each country awarding sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting in the final vote, while the semi-final vote was based entirely on the vote of the public.
+Voting during the three shows involved each country awarding sets of points from 1-8, 10, and 12: one from their professional jury and the other from televoting in the final vote, while the semi-final vote was based entirely on the vote of the public.
 The Ukrainian jury consisted of Dmytro Shurov, Kostiantyn Bocharov, Natela Zatsarynna, Olena Shoptenko-Ivanova and Tetiana Reshetniak.
 In the first semi-final, Ukraine placed 1st with 137 points, receiving 12 points from Cyprus, Poland, Portugal and Spain.
-In the final, Ukraine placed 9th with 218 points, receiving 12 points in the televote from Czechia, Poland and Israel.
+In the final, Ukraine placed 9th with 218 points, receiving 12 points in the televote from Czechia, Poland, and Israel.
 Over the course of the contest, Ukraine awarded 12 points to Norway in the first semi-final, and to Germany (jury) and Lithuania (televote) in the final.

+Ukraine qualified for the Grand Final, finishing 1st out of 15 participants with 137 points.
+In the final, Ukraine performed 7th in the running order, following Spain and preceding United Kingdom.
+In the final, Ukraine placed 9th with 218 points, finishing in 14th place in the jury voting with 60 points and in 6th place in the televote with 158 points.
 Suspilne appointed Jerry Heil, who together with alyona alyona represented Ukraine in 2024, as its spokesperson to announce the Ukrainian jury's votes in the final.